-Eight days after Russia launched Sputnik 1, U.S. civilian and military scientists and engineers teamed with a TV broadcaster to obtain a motion picture of its orbiting rocket body.
-It was shown on local and network television and in newsreels, but soon forgotten.
+Eight days after Russia launched Sputnik 1, U.S. civilian and military scientists and engineers teamed with a TV broadcaster to obtain a motion picture of its orbiting rocket body, which was shown on local and network television and in newsreels.
 This article presents an accurate video rendition of the archived film and tells the story behind it.

 2. Circumstances Behind the Making of the Film

 3. Broadcast and Distribution

 3.1 Surviving Film